 You Can Work From Anywhere With an Internet Connection

 You might be confined to your home, but you can work anywhere in your house that has Wi-Fi access.
 If it’s nice out and you have outdoor space, consider working outside.
 Even if you’re confined indoors, you can make the most of your home by setting up a cozy at-home office space.
 Consider taking meetings while standing up by a counter to switch things up.

 You End Up Saving Money

 By working from home, you save money on gas, public transportation or Uber costs by cutting out your commute, and you save money in other ways too.
-You’ll probably be less tempted to stop at the Starbucks on the corner or go out for lunch every day when you can brew your own coffee or whip up a salad or sandwich in your kitchen.
-That means you’ll save on food every week.
-And with no co-workers to impress with your outfit of the day, you’ll save money on clothes and dry cleaning.
+Since going out to eat is no longer an option in many places, you’ll save on going out for lunch every day.
+Plus, with no co-workers to impress with your outfit of the day, you’ll save money on clothes and dry cleaning.

 You Don't Have To Get Dressed Up

 There’s no need to put on a suit or spend an hour fixing your hair and putting on makeup when you work from home.
 Not only is it more comfortable to work in your sweats, but you save the time it takes to get ready.